 Final recommendations

-As you work through a die off, be vigilant and open to all possibilities.
+As you work through a die-off, be vigilant and open to all possibilities.
 This includes being wrong.
 Don’t be afraid to act preemptively – and when necessary, drastically – to save your Dubia colony.
 There are a lot of reasons colonies and roaches get sick.
 Some are more easily remedied than others, but almost all of them leave room for substantial or partial salvage of the colony and reversal back to good health.
 When you act fast, good things are possible.
-You may lose some roaches, but some is better than all.
+You may lose some roaches, but some are better than all.

 Of course, when your roaches are dying, you just want it fixed ASAP.
 Suggesting that you read about the problem and think about possible causes may seem kind of insulting in the heat of the moment.
 So do everything you can and try to think of everything.
 Rule out the most serious causes first.
 Separate sick roaches from the healthy.
-Use new, fresh enclosures, food, and everything else for the “healthy” roaches that you don’t quarantine and keep an eye on the status of the ones you do.
+Use new, fresh enclosures, food, and everything else for the “healthy” roaches that you don’t quarantine, and keep an eye on the status of the ones you do.
 Do everything you can and give your roaches what they need to recover.
 As you do these things, know that not all hope is lost.
 Not yet anyway.
 Roaches are hearty creatures with a remarkable knack for survival.

 Linds says